decarv/gsoc24/README.md

 io_uring is a communication channel between the application and the kernel, functioning as an asynchronous I/O interface.
 It works by placing I/O submission events and I/O completion events into two queues (ring buffers) that are shared between the application and kernel. io_uring has the potential to reduce system calls and implement asynchronous I/O. Much of the complexity of managing these data structures is abstracted by a library called liburing.
 [1] Documentation on this library can be found at [2].

-All of pgagroal's I/O layer can benefit from io_uring operations, such as writing to and reading from sockets, but the networking ev part of pgagroal can also benefit from io_uring.
+All of pgagroal's I/O layer can benefit from io_uring operations, such as writing to and reading from sockets, but the networking event loop part of pgagroal can also benefit from io_uring.

-A simple webserver example can be found at [3], and pgagroal's ev can use the same structure.
+A simple webserver example can be found at [3], and pgagroal's event loop can use the same structure.

 io_uring can be used in the server as a replacement for epoll, but this is not as straightforward as it may seem, and there is a lot of room to further optimize the code by using io_uring code and its new features.
 [4]